 2. Creality Ender 5 Pro: All-in-one model

-The Creality 3D printers speak for themselves for their high quality, and the Ender 5 Pro is no exception.
+The Creality 3D printers speak for themselves for their high quality, and the Ender 5 Pro is no exception in the best 3d printers list.
 This printer’s newest model incorporates a mute motherboard that guarantees a quiet printing process, so you can keep it in your office or house, and you won’t notice it there!

 Being an FDM 3D printer, this unit prints your model one layer at a time with a layer thickness of 100 to 400 microns.
 Moreover, the Ender 5 Pro boasts a metal extruder that can keep the heat for longer, which results in a more energy-efficient operation and a high-quality output because all the layers just melt together seamlessly.

 What’s more, it boasts a 0.4-mm nozzle that’s also convertible to a 0.2 or a 0.3-mm one for excellent details in your miniature model.
 Speaking of details, this printer has a double Y-axis design for unmatched accuracy.
 Every single print you get with this unit will come out perfectly similar to these 3d printer for cosplay.